Playing with Food: A Reflection on Childhood, Neurotype, & Authenticity

 McDonalds chicken nuggets first had their outer crust removed.
 The crust went into one pile.
 Then, the meat was broken up into smaller, uniform pieces.
 I prepared all 4 or 6 nuggets at once before eating them.
 I ate the pile of crust, then the pile of meat dipped into barbecue sauce.

 A slice of pizza had all toppings removed.
 They were not put in a pile but rather eaten in order as I pulled them off.
 The cheese got pulled off, ideally in one layer.
 The marinara sauce was licked from the underside of the cheese.
 The cheese was rolled up, and eaten.
 Any leftover sauce on the crust was licked off.
 You know that soggy layer of dough between the cheese and the bottom of the crust?
-That was peeled off, carefully, then eaten.
-My favorite part.
+That was peeled off, carefully, then eaten - my favorite part.
 The outer crust was pulled off, peeled open to expose its fluffy center, then eaten.
 Then we were left with the plain, sad bottom crust, which I rolled up and consumed.

 One more example for you: grilled cheese sandwich dipped in pickle juice (this was a thing in my family).
 The grilled cheese was broken apart into smaller pieces.
 My grubby little palms rolled each piece into a smooth ball.
 These balls were placed into the pickle juice in batches to soak and were removed just when each ball had fully absorbed the juice and just before it became soggy.
 Then I ate each ball, optionally dipped in ketchup.